-- 1) The roster shall contain a proportional number of athletes and partners. - 2) During competition, a team shall field five (5) players to start the game (required).
+- During competition, a team shall field five (5) players to start the game (required).
 The line-up shall never exceed three (3) athletes and two (2) partners at any time.
 Teams may continue with a minimum of four (4) players (minus 1 partner or athlete) due to disqualification or injury.
-Failure to adhere to the required ratio results in a forfeit. - 3) Each team is to have a non-playing coach. - 4) Partners may not pass to another partner.
+Failure to adhere to the required ratio results in a forfeit. - 2) Each team is to have a non-playing coach. - Partners may not pass to another partner.
 Unified Sports Teams are expected to comply with this rule without intervention by officials.
-Failure to "self-patrol" will be considered unsportsmanlike and will be penalized accordingly. - 5) Partners may hand off to another partner behind the line of scrimmage. - 6) Partners shall not dominate play.
+Failure to "self-patrol" will be considered unsportsmanlike and will be penalized accordingly. - 4) Partners may hand off to another partner behind the line of scrimmage. - 5) Partners shall not dominate play.